kelleyblackmore/ServerInspector/docs/INSTALL.md

 ### Docker Installation (Recommended if available)

-Installs ServerInspect as a Docker container:
+Installs serverinspector as a Docker container:

 - Provides an isolated environment
 - Includes all dependencies